bobbyjim/x16-corewar/README.md

 1. On the command line, type:

-make clean

-2. Comment out "#undef X16" in common.h
-3. Uncomment "#define X16" in common.h

-4. Then, on the command line:

 make -f Makefile.cc

 # TO DO

-## Larger Arena
+## Shortened Range

-At some point I am going to want an 8,000 cell arena.
-This will require moving the arena to banked RAM.
+At some point I am going to want to limit programs' reach to only a portion of core memory.
 Here's how I plan to do it:

 (1) Change the cell structure to:

-    opcode:     8 bits
+    opcode:     4 bits
-    flags:      8 bits
-    a-mode:     8 bits
+    a-mode:     2 bits
+    b-mode:     2 bits
-    a operand: 16 bits
+    a operand:  12 bits
-    b-mode:     8 bits
-    b operand: 16 bits
+    b operand:  12 bits

-I'd move to 8 bytes per cell because CC65 optimizes in powers of two.

-(2) Move to banked RAM.

-8000 cells x 8 bytes per cell = 1000 cells per bank = 8 banks of RAM.

-(3) Move some code into assembly language.

-I have no idea what code would move nicely into asm.
-But it's on the table.
+(2) Update the operand routines in the VM to convert them to local offset [-4096, +4095].